Miguel2410/Zinc_Fingers/README.md

 # Zinc_Fingers

 This program takes as input a PDB Folder, which contains PDB files inside.
 They are parsed and stored into a KD tree.

+v1 is for dirty initial code, as v2 is the final code and the one that should be used.

 The usage is the next one

 python3 main.py -PDBfolder {name of the folder} -test